tina-anwar11/tina-anwar11/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 &nbsp;I’m currently working on something cool :wink:
-- 🌱 &nbsp;I’m currently learning Flutter, Go
+- 🌱 &nbsp;I’m currently learning  web dovelber, Go
-- 💬 &nbsp;Ask me about anything related to Javascript/Typescript/Python or Angular/React/Express/Flask
+- 💬 &nbsp;Ask me about anything related to Javascript/css/Python or Angular/React/Express/html
-- 👨‍💻 &nbsp;Read more about my projects at [gautamkrishnar.com](https://www.gautamkrishnar.com/#portfolio)
-- ⚡ &nbsp;Fun fact: I :heart: :dog:s and Xbox Gaming (GamerTag: [GKRXtreme](https://account.xbox.com/en-us/profile?gamertag=GKRXtreme))
+-
 📕 &nbsp;**Latest Blog Posts**
 <!-- BLOG-POST-LIST:START -->
 - [How to prevent GitHub from suspending your cronjob based triggers](https://dev.to/gautamkrishnar/how-to-prevent-github-from-suspending-your-cronjob-based-triggers-knf)